horlami228/alx-backend-javascript/0x00-ES6_basic/README.md

 # Getting Started with ES6 basics

-## ES6 which stands for ECMAScript 2015 is the sixth edition of ECMAScript standard for JavaScript.
+## ES6 which stands for ECMAScript2015 is the sixth edition of ECMAScript standard for JavaScript.

 ## This introduced several new features that makes JavaScript more rich in quality.